Union Iron Works: History

 In 1908, Bethlehem Shipbuilding Corporation bought the Hunter's Point drydocks.
 In the pre-World War I era, Union Iron Works built several navy ships that became internationally famous due to the Spanish–American War including Commodore Dewey's flagship the Olympia.
 After 1905, the shipyard operated as part of Bethlehem Steel, and produced both warships and merchant ships.
 The shipyard was expanded in 1911 by purchasing Risdon Iron Works, the land next to the shipyard.
 Risdon Iron Works built locomotives, this was closed and a new shipyard was built to build US Navy including destroyers and submarines.
 Risdon Iron Works was founded by John Risdon of Saline, Michigan in 1896.
 Risdon Iron Works started by building boilers, iron pipes, steam engines and gas engines.
 From 1873 to 1909 Risdon Iron Works also built ships, tugs, ferries and barges.
 John Risdon held the patents for the first river mining dredge.

+During World War II, the yard built C1-B cargo ships, Atlanta-class cruisers, Benson-class destroyers, Buckley-class destroyer escorts, Allen M. Sumner-class destroyers, YG and YCV Barges and Fletcher-class destroyers.

+Shipbuilding declined and ended after the end of the war in 1945, and the yards were used for ship repairs and conversions.
+The shipyard reopened in 1952 and closed again in 1981.
+In 1982, the city of San Francisco purchased the Bethlehem Steel site for one dollar and leased the site to Southwest Marine under the name San Francisco Drydock, later selling it to BAE Systems.